 Massachusetts announced new temporary guidance to deal with teleworkers across the border, set to expire on December 31, 2020 or 90 days after the emergency order is lifted, whichever is earlier.

 Those who worked in Massachusetts before the pandemic and now temporarily work from home in another state will continue to be taxed by Massachusetts.
 (The governor of New Hampshire has filed a lawsuit against Massachusetts in response.
 Update June 28, 2021: The Supreme Court has declined to hear the case without elaborating on the decision.
 NH intends to pursue a legislative solution at the federal level.)

 For those who worked in another state but now work from their Massachusetts home, they will be eligible for a credit for taxes paid to the other state and their employer is not required to withhold Massachusetts taxes.

 As of January 2019, Connecticut and New York have standing reciprocal “convenience of the employer” rules to determine tax jurisdiction for teleworkers.
 If your telecommuting is considered to be for your “convenience” rather than the employer’s “necessity” (i.e. the nature of your job is such that you couldn’t physically perform it elsewhere), the state containing the employee’s regular office is entitled to tax the income, rather than the state where the employee is currently located.
 The state of residence will credit taxes paid to the other state on the taxpayer’s return.
 This prevents the employer from having additional withholding and tax filing obligations and avoids double taxation of the employee.
-Neither state has yet clarified if a state executive order for Covid-19 changes the telecommuting to a “necessity”.
+Neither state has clarified if a state executive order for Covid-19 changes the telecommuting to a “necessity”.